 The film is set on a Greek island, which inevitably attracts a good many tourists.
-Opening with a beach scene of a German couple enjoying the actually rather breezy-looking conditions, there are nods to Jaws as the female half of the couple nips off for a presumably freezing dip.
+Opening with a beach scene of a German couple enjoying the actually rather breezy-looking conditions, there are nods to Jaws as the young lady nips off for a presumably freezing dip.

 Instead, an unseen presence looms out of the depths and heads towards the beach where the German chap is listening to some despicable electronic noodling on headphones large enough to cause severe spinal injuries, which probably account for him lying down.

 The meat cleaver he receives to his head is no doubt a blessed relief.
 This is a mere aside as we then cut to a young group of holidaymakers; only three are worth name-checking – a doom-prophesying annoyance, Carol (Zora Kerova from The New York Ripper, Cannibal Ferox and Terror Express!), a pregnant Maggie (Serena Grandi from Delirium: Photos of Gioia) and Julie (Tisa Farrow from Zombie Flesh Eaters).

 The group is helpfully supplemented by a blind girl called Rita who has an excellent sense of smell, acts confused a lot and, when told to run quickly because a big monster is coming, dithers like she’s going for the jackpot on a TV game show.